Ashmitharaja/Microsoft-Power-BI-Data-Analysis/README.md

 ## 👩‍💻 Author

-Created by **Ashmitha R**
-An aspiring data analyst with expertise in SQL, Power BI, and end-to-end business intelligence workflows.
+Created by **Ashmitha R** - with expertise in SQL, Power BI, and end-to-end business intelligence workflows.

 ---